Tongyuang/FarmGazer/readme.md

 ### Prerequisites

-Before installing FarmGazer, ensure you have [Node.js](https://nodejs.org/en/download/) installed on your machine.
+Before you install FarmGazer, please make sure you have [Node.js](https://nodejs.org/en/download/) installed on your machine.
 This project uses `npm` as a package manager.

 ### Installation